-The purpose of the SNHU Academic Archive is to preserve and make accessible the intellectual output and selected institutional records of Southern New Hampshire University, and encourage an open access environment.
+The purpose of the SNHU Academic Archive is to preserve and make accessible the intellectual output and selected institutional records of Southern New Hampshire University This link opens in a new window and encourage an open-access environment.
 The Academic Archive supports the Shapiro Library’s mission "to promote successful academic careers and lifelong learning through the delivery of information and instruction using innovative services and technologies."

-The Academic Archive is maintained by the Shapiro Library and Information Technology Solutions (ITS), and is powered by DSpace open source software.
+The Academic Archive is maintained by the Shapiro Library and Information Technology Solutions (ITS) and is powered by DSpace This link opens in a new window open-source software.
 It provides open and restricted access, long-term digital preservation, and full-text searching for institutional resources.

 Intellectual resources in the Academic Archive are accessible not only from the Academic Archive, but also from WorldCat This link opens in a new window, OpenDOAR This link opens in a new window, and Google Scholar This link opens in a new window.

 If you are interested in starting a collection in the Academic Archive or contributing to an existing collection, contact the Digital Initiatives Librarian at email@example.com.